 Incident Review #5

-An 11-year-old Scout was climbing by himself and fell from the top of the climbing wall.
-His safety clip failed to hold to his climbing harness, leaving him to fall without any restraints.
+An 11-year-old Scout was climbing by herself and fell from the top of the climbing wall.
+Her safety clip failed to hold to her climbing harness, leaving her to fall without any restraints.
 The climbing harness was also on backward.
-His injuries included a minor fracture to his pelvis, a bruised lung on one side, a small puncture to his lung on the other, and a mild concussion.
-He was admitted for overnight care.
-The boys all received safety training, belay instructions, and supervision.
-The boys were allowed to free climb and were asked to settle down and sleep before this occurred.
+Her injuries included a minor fracture to his pelvis, a bruised lung on one side, a small puncture to his lung on the other, and a mild concussion.
+She was admitted for overnight care.
+The Scouts all received safety training, belay instructions, and supervision.
+They were allowed to free climb and were asked to settle down and sleep before this occurred.

 - No one is allowed on any climbing structure except when supervised either by a BSA climbing or COPE director/level II instructor or someone with equivalent training from a recognized professional organization.